sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 - You must have a [Sourcegraph Enterprise license](configure.md#add-license-key) if your instance will have more than 10 users.
 - You must have a basic understanding of [Helm charts and how to create them.](https://helm.sh/)
-- You must have a Kubernetes cluster running ***[TODO link to docs]***
+- You must have a running Kubernetes cluster ***[TODO link to docs]***
 - You must be using a minimum Kubernetes version of [v1.19](https://kubernetes.io/blog/2020/08/26/kubernetes-release-1.19-accentuate-the-paw-sitive/)
 - You must have the [kubectl command line](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and are using v1.19 or later
 - You must have the [Helm 3 CLI](https://helm.sh/docs/intro/install/) installed
-- You have XYZ cloud account ***[TODO link to docs]*** with ability to launch instances and persistent volumes (SSDs recommended).
+- You have a cloud account (EKS, AKS, GKE etc.) or access to a bare metal instance with ability to launch instances and persistent volumes (SSDs recommended).

 ## Quickstart

-> ℹ️ This quickstart guide should be used by those already familiar with Helm, have a good understanding of how to use Helm in the environment they want to deploy into, and who want to quickly deploy Sourcegraph with Helm with the default configuration.
+> ℹ️ The quickstart guide should be used by those already familiar with Helm and who want to quickly deploy Sourcegraph with Helm with the default configuration.
+If the default configuration settings do not fit your needs, read more about applying customizations in [Configuring Sourcegraph](../../config/index.md) below before installing the Helm chart.

-To use the Helm chart, add the Sourcegraph helm repository on the machine used to interact with your cluster:
+To use the Helm chart, add the Sourcegraph Helm chart repository on the machine used to interact with your cluster:

- ***[TODO do we want to provide additional guidance here?]***

 ```sh
 helm repo add sourcegraph https://helm.sourcegraph.com/release
 ```

-Install the Sourcegraph chart using default values:
+Install the latest release of the Sourcegraph Helm chart using default values:

 ```sh
 helm install --version 3.41.0 sourcegraph sourcegraph/sourcegraph
 ```

 Sourcegraph should now be available via the address set.
-Navigating to the url should now provide access to the Sourcegraph UI to create the initial administrator account.
+Navigating to the URL will provide access to the Sourcegraph UI to create the initial administrator account.

- ***[TODO is it obvious to admins on what the address set is?
-Do we want to provide additional guidance here?]***

-If our default configuration settings do not fit your needs, read more about applying customizations in [Configuring Sourcegraph](../../config/index.md) below.

 ## Installing Sourcegraph with Kubernetes

 This section provides high-level guidance on deploying Sourcegraph via Kubernetes with Helm on major Cloud providers.
 In general, you need the following to get started:

 - A working Kubernetes cluster, v1.19 or higher
-- The ability to provision persistent volumes, e.g. have Block Storage [CSI storage driver](https://kubernetes-csi.github.io/docs/drivers.html) installed
+- The ability to provision persistent volumes (e.g. have Block Storage [CSI storage driver](https://kubernetes-csi.github.io/docs/drivers.html) installed)
-- An Ingress Controller installed, e.g. platform native ingress controller, [NGINX Ingress Controller].
+- An Ingress Controller installed (e.g. platform native ingress controller, [NGINX Ingress Controller])
-- The ability to create DNS records for Sourcegraph, e.g. `sourcegraph.company.com`
+- The ability to create DNS records for Sourcegraph (e.g. `sourcegraph.company.com`)

 You can install Sourcegraph on the supported virtualization platform of your choice.
 Follow these links for cloud-specific guides on preparing the environment and installing Sourcegraph: